 The Missouri State University Music Collection

-This collection is located on the lower level of Meyer Library, and provides excellent research resources for students in the music department.
+This collection is located on the second level (northwest corner) of Meyer Library, and provides excellent research resources for students in the music department.

 The music collection includes more than 5,000 books on musical subjects.
 These include biographies, histories, dictionaries and encyclopedias, works on music theory and analysis, pedagogy and musical genres.